TOP TEN THINGS TO DO IN CHISWICK

 6 Theatre at the Tabard

 Images above: Theatre at the Tabard; past patrons Kevin McNally and Phyllis Logan, who live in Chiswick

 Studio theatre above the Tabard pub.
 This bijou theatre, seating only 100 people, offers an eclectic mix of plays, comedy and music shows often of a West End standard at suburban prices.

-Chiswick Playhouse theatre, 2 Bath Rd, Chiswick, W4 1LW.
+Theatre at the Tabard, 2 Bath Rd, Chiswick, W4 1LW.
 Nearest tube station, Turnham Green on the District Line.

 7 Hogarth’s House

 The 18th century painter and satirist William Hogarth used his house in Chiswick as a country retreat away from the noise and bustle of his studio in what is now Leicester Square.
 He bought the house in 1749 and lived there for fifteen years with his wife Jane Thornhill until his death in 1764.
 They had no children of their own but fostered foundling children and made them mulberry juice from the tree which still bears fruit in the garden.
 The house, our of sight from the busy A4 behind a high wall near the roundabout named after him, is an unexpected jewel.
 Entrance is free and there are occasional exhibitions of his work.
 Nearest train station Chiswick Rail Station.